RESEARCH Compass

 The work applies a fairness-oriented climate policy framework, combining carbon accounting principles with equity considerations in emissions allocation.

-Carbon budget allocation is not only a technical exercise, but also a normative and distributional challenge that directly affects development pathways and climate justice outcomes.
+Key Insights: Carbon budget allocation is not only a technical exercise, but also a normative and distributional challenge that directly affects development pathways and climate justice outcomes.

 This highlights the need to integrate fairness principles into climate-economic decision-making frameworks.